sara-sabr/ITStrategy/presentations/en/GCcode-version-control-for-esdc-and-gc.md

 _Licensing of private repositories at GC level could be expensive compared to private OSS platform_

 **4. Low power of influence over SaaS**
-_Difficult to influence direction of SaaS compared to OSS_
+_Difficult to influence the direction of SaaS compared to OSS project open to contributions_

 ---